thevetdoctor/http-response/README.md

 # What is this?

-A simple http response library to reduce coe and simplify response handling in http request response cycle
+A simple http response library to reduce code and simplify response handling in http request response cycle

 # Installation